TyBritto23/vimrc/README.md

 1. Auto Complete
 2. Auto indentation
 3. Open a file tree with space b
+4. Open terminal to the left with space t
+5. Source file with space s
-4. Cursor changes depending on which mode your in
+6. Cursor changes depending on which mode your in
-5. Gives functionality to the status bar
+7. Gives functionality to the status bar
-6. Makes it easier to move between open windows using vim motions
+8. Makes it easier to move between open windows using vim motions
-7. Makes searching through the file a bit cleaner
+9. Makes searching through the file a bit cleaner

 # Colorscheme